bconklinua/404-group/README.md

 A social media application where users can follow each other, make friends, look at each other's posts and interact in a friendly, connected way!
-This application has been fully deployed to a Heroku instance, and details on how navigate it can be found below.
+This application has been fully deployed to a Heroku instance, and details on how to navigate it can be found below.

 A video demonstration of the functionalities of this web app can be shown [here](https://www.youtube.com/watch?v=N4jzfrdzKk0)